Save Money When Moving House

 *We took a sample of fees from 50 licensed conveyancers across the UK to find these averages, but this is just an indication of costs.
 Fees will greatly vary depending on your situation and conveyancer.

-For a more detailed and thorough breakdown, read our helpful guide on the cost of selling a house.
-Here are the typical costs you'll need to keep in mind:
+For a more detailed and thorough breakdown, read our helpful guide on the cost of buying a house.

-Online estate agents work on a fixed rate basis and are suitable for selling any type of property.
+Online estate agents work on a fixed-rate basis and are suitable for selling any type of property.
 Online agency rates start at around £300, but you will likely have to conduct viewings yourself.

 Energy Performance Certificates cost between £60 and £120 depending on your local assessor's prices.
 Every house on the property market needs to be on the EPC register.